thepacketgeek/rust-network-tools/README.md

   - Send an ARP request for a given IP and print out the replied MAC address
 - `ArpCache`
   - Ipv4 ARP cache with ARP request capabilities
+- `NdpMonitor`
+  - View sniffed NDP Solicitations & Acknowledgements on a network interface
+- `NdpRequest`
+  - Send an NDP solicitation for a given IP and print out the replied MAC address
+- `NdpCache`
+  - Ipv6 NDP cache with NDP request capabilities
 - `Routes`
   - Ipv4/v6 Route Table with destination lookup (parsed from netstat)